 Note: Hakone Tozan train service between Hakone-Yumoto and Gora is currently out of service and is substituted by a bus service.
 This is estimated to last until late autumn 2020.
 Check this link for up-to-date conditions of local means of transportation in Hakone area.

-We have a funny memory with travelling in this area.
+We have a funny memory of travelling in this area.
 We visited in mid-November.
-Two days before arriving to Odawara, we were just in T-shirts in Kyoto, enjoying a splendid sunny 20-degree Celsius day.
+Two days before arriving in Odawara, we were just in T-shirts in Kyoto, enjoying a splendid sunny 20-degree Celsius day.
 When we arrived in Odawara (located almost at sea level), there was a mix of rain and snow.
 The first snow this area had in the last 50 years – as we were told.
-And, boy, it caught even the Japanese unprepared! 😊 The train to Gora was not running as there was enormous amount of snow on the track.
+And, boy, it caught even the Japanese unprepared! 😊 The train to Gora was not running as there was an enormous amount of snow on the track.
 No buses were running.
-The few taxis that had winter tires had like 4 hour waiting lines for them… fun!
+The few taxis that had winter tires had like 4-hour waiting lines for them… fun!
 We almost thought we wouldn’t make it to our ryokan.
-We eventually did, with about 4-hour delay, arriving just in time for our kaiseki dinner.
-It was a bit stressful journey, but the evening bath in the outside hot springs with large snowflakes falling into the bath felt damn good and almost fairytale-like!
+We eventually did, with about a 4-hour delay, arriving just in time for our kaiseki dinner.
+It was a bit of a stressful journey, but the evening bath in the outside hot springs with large snowflakes falling into the bath felt damn good and almost fairytale-like!

 Day 7 – exploring the beautiful Hakone area.